 As you assess your manners, remember that they can be learned and even mastered at any age.
 While it is true that when taught in childhood, manners become foundational building blocks for good habits, relationships, work ethics, learning, and growing, take heart and know that it is never too late to improve your manners.

 It is also important to remember that cultivating good manners is not a limiting factor which requires stoic or unnatural behavior.
-On the contrary, developing good manners is actually a great way to enhance your own unique personality traits and style.
+On the contrary, developing good manners is a great way to enhance your unique personality traits and style.
 The shy person is helped by her etiquette training to overcome the fear of relating to others.
 If you are a person who loves to disagree, good manners will equip you to be agreeable and pleasant, even when debating a sensitive topic.

-Perhaps one of the most important benefits of perfecting good manners is evident within the family and home.
+Perhaps one of the most essential benefits of perfecting good manners is evident within the family and home.
 When you are well-mannered, your respectful, considerate, tactful, practical, and flexible behavior will go a long way toward encouraging your loved ones and cementing the bonds of love and respect when you are with the people who know and love you the most.

 Edited by Debby Mayne